wrapl/minilang/docs/library/set.rst

 :mini:`meth (Set₁: set) / (Set₂: set): set`
-   Returns a new set containing the entries of :mini:`Set₁` which are not in :mini:`Set₂`.
+   Returns a new set containing the values of :mini:`Set₁` which are not in :mini:`Set₂`.

    .. code-block:: mini